dc-js/dc.js/web/docs/api-latest.md

 Data grid is a simple widget designed to list the filtered records, providing a simple way to define how the items are displayed.

+Note: Unlike other charts, the data grid chart (and data table) use the group attribute as a keying function for [nesting](https://github.com/mbostock/d3/wiki/Arrays#-nest) the data together in groups.
+Do not pass in a crossfilter group as this will not work.

 Examples:
 * [List of members of the european parliament](http://europarl.me/dc.js/web/ep/index.html)